Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/13_blue-green-deploy.md

 ## Implement a rolling update of your application with zero downtime.
+   - Let's try implementing this as a manual step first.

 When using this method, only one of the environments are live, with the live environment serving all production traffic.
 For this example, Blue is currently live and Green is idle.